socketry/async-limiter/guides/getting-started/readme.md

 # With blocks (automatic cleanup)
 limiter.acquire(timeout: 1.0) do |resource|
-	# Use resource
+	# Use resource.
-end  # Automatically released
+end # Automatically released.
 ```